Metric geometry of locally compact groups: Metric characterization of topological properties of LC-groups

 One of the motivations for introducing metric ideas as above appears in the following proposition (see Section \ref{sectionactions}), that extends the discussion at the end of Section \ref{intro_discrete_metric}:

 \begin{prop} Let $G$ be a $\sigma$-compact LC-group, $H$ a closed subgroup of $G$ such that the quotient space $G/H$ is compact, and $K$ a compact normal subgroup of $G$.
-Then the inclusion map $i : H \lhook\joinrel\relbar\joinrel\rightarrow G$ and the projection $p : G \twoheadrightarrow G/K$ are metric coarse equivalences with respect to adapted metrics on the groups.
-Moreover, if $G$ is compactly generated and the metrics are geodesically adapted, the maps $i$ and $p$ are quasi-isometries.
+Then the inclusion map $i : H \lhook\joinrel\relbar\joinrel\rightarrow G$ and the projection $p : G \twoheadrightarrow G/K$ are metric coarse equivalences with respect to adapted pseudo-metrics on the groups.
+Moreover, if $G$ is compactly generated and the pseudo-metrics are geodesically adapted, the maps $i$ and $p$ are quasi-isometries.

 In particular, if $\Gamma$ is a discrete subgroup of $G$ such that $G/\Gamma$ is compact, $G$ is compactly generated [respectively compactly presented] if and only if $\Gamma$ is finitely generated [resp.\ finitely presented]. \end{prop}